-A reflection on the curate's ministry since ordination.
+A Reflective Practice Assignment, reflecting on the curate's ministry since ordination.
 This assignment may be in any of the forms described on page 9.
-It should include some thoughts about the curate's ongoing and developing vocation to ministry.
-The curate could go back to his/her BAP papers and diaconal year review to identify particular areas of development and change.
+This final assessment must include some consideration of the curate's ongoing and developing vocation to ministry, with reference to the original BAP papers and diaconal year (Stage 1) review to identify particular areas of development and change.
 Record both joys and sorrows and the things that have surprised the curate in ministry and the situations / events through which the curate has learnt most.

-The reflection should include some thoughts about the type of context to which the curate feels called at the end of his/her curacy.
+The assignment should include some thoughts about the type of context to which the curate feels called at the end of his/her curacy.
 It ought properly to identify the future needs of any dependents too.

 - 2. Final reports from Training Supervisor and lay parish representatives - 3.
 Reference from lay person from outside agency, e.g. school, funeral director, care home - 4.
 A report and reflection on the curate's long (primary) placement, identifying particularly learning and formation through the placement (see page 17) - 5.
 At least four entries from the curate's Ministry Journal, demonstrating structured theological reflection on a range of events and experiences since her/his Interim Assessment, highlighting in particular engagement with new areas of work beyond or at the boundaries of previous experience.
-[NB see example template] - 6.
-The curate's supervision records since the Interim Assessment, showing continuing evidence of shared endeavour, fruitful reflection on the experience of ministry and proactive forward planning of ministry experience and learning.
 [NB see example template]

-- 7. The full text, and/or PowerPoint file together with a video & sound recording of a sermon which the curate has preached, together with a brief commentary on the context and a rationale for the choices and decisions made in preparing the sermon. - 8.
+- 6. The curate's supervision records since the Interim Assessment, showing continuing evidence of shared endeavour, fruitful reflection on the experience of ministry and proactive forward planning of ministry experience and learning.
+[NB see example template] - 7.
+The full text, and/or PowerPoint file together with a video & sound recording of a sermon at the main Sunday service which the curate has preached, together with a brief commentary on the context and a rationale for the choices and decisions made in preparing the sermon. - 8.
 The text of an address given at a wedding or funeral (whichever the curate did not submit for the interim assessment) in the last year.
 This should include both the particular remarks addressed to the couple or bereaved family, as well as the more gospel-oriented words, together with brief commentary outlining context and rationale. - 9.
 (A) An account of a project or initiative in which the curate has had significant or primary leadership responsibility in the past year, outlining the nature of the project and the different leadership roles the curate has exercised within it (eg team building, support and mentoring, creating vision, communication to stakeholders, strategic planning, conflict resolution, etc.).
-Reflect on the curate's strengths and weaknesses as a leader, preferred leadership style and how it impacts on any coworkers.
+Reflect on the curate's strengths and weaknesses as a leader, preferred leadership style and how it impacts on any co-workers.
 [NB the curate does not need to be the initiator or sole leader of the project]. (min500-2000max words)